CE61/first-landing-page/README.md

 # first-landing-page
-This is a repository consisting of a landing page in which I've created to practice basic HTML and CSS rules.
+This is a repository consisting of a landing page in which I've created to practice basic HTML, CSS rules and Flexbox.